-Influence of the Proposed Development on Existing Wind Conditions near the Study Site: Wind conditions over surrounding sidewalks, building access points, and, residential yards beyond the development site will generally be comfortable for standing, or better, during each seasonal period upon introduction of the proposed development at 333 Montreal Road.
+Influence of the Proposed Development on Existing Wind Conditions near the Study Site: Wind conditions over surrounding sidewalks and beyond the development site will generally be comfortable for standing, or better, during each seasonal period upon introduction of the proposed development at 1376 and 1345 Carling Avenue.

-Wind Safety: Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no areas over the study site were found to experience wind conditions that are considered unsafe.
+Wind Safety: Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no grade-level areas over the study site were found to experience wind conditions that are considered uncomfortable for walking, or unsafe.